globalbioticinteractions/jsonld-template-dataset/README.md

 data available through Global Biotic Interactions (GloBI, http://globalbioticinteractions.org) using JSON-LD.

-If you would like to instead make your data available through simple TSVs, see [globalbioticinteractions/template-dataset](https://github.com/globalbioticinteractions/template-dataset) instead
+If you would like to instead make your data available through simple tab separated values (TSV) files, see [globalbioticinteractions/template-dataset](https://github.com/globalbioticinteractions/template-dataset) instead

 If you have comments or questions please [open an issue](https://github.com/globalbioticinteractions/jsonld-template-dataset/issues/new).